OfficeDev/TrainingContent/O3653/O3653-8 Deep Dive into the Office 365 Unified API/Lab.md

 1. Once the application has been created, click the **Configure** link the top navigation menu.
 1. Find the **Client ID** on the **Configure** page & copy it for later use.
 1. Scroll to the bottom of the page to the section **Permissions to Other Applications**.
-1. Click the **Add Application** button & select the **Office 365 Microsoft Graph**, then click the check to add it to your application.
+1. Click the **Add Application** button & select the **Microsoft Graph**, then click the check to add it to your application.
-1. Select the **Delegated Permissions: 0** control and add the following permissions to the application:
+1. Select the **Delegated Permissions: 0**, control and add the following permissions to the application:
-	- Read files that the user selects
+	- Read all files that user can access
-	- Read user files and files shared with user
 	- Read all groups
 	- Read all users' full profiles
 	- Sign in and read user profile